-In my opinion, and from an actuarial perspective, the actuarial information contained in the financial statements has been appropriately included and used in the 30 September 2017 financial statements.
+In my opinion the actuarial information contained in the financial statements has been appropriately included and used in the 30 September 2018 financial statements.

-Review of the Tower Insurance Limited Solvency Position as at 30 September 2017
+Review of the Tower Insurance Limited Solvency Position as at 30 September 2018

-Furthermore, I have been directly involved in the determination of TIL's solvency position as at 30 September 2017 and am comfortable with it.

-In my opinion, and from an actuarial perspective, TIL is maintaining a solvency margin in accordance with the RBNZ Solvency Standard for Non-life Insurance Business.
+I have reviewed TIL's solvency position as at 30 September 2018.
+In my opinion TIL is maintaining a solvency margin in accordance with the RBNZ Solvency Standard for Non-life Insurance Business.